The Navigation Colliery – Crumlin.

 The Crumlin Navigation Miners Institute.

-On Tuesday 9th October 1923 the foundation stones for the Crumlin Navigation Miners Institute were laid.
-Situated close the the low level railway station the Institute will contain reading rooms, two committee rooms, a ladies room, a games room Billiard Rooms containing 5 tables, a Wireless Room and a Caretakers living quarters.
+On Tuesday 9th October 1923 the South Wales Gazette reported – The foundation stones for the Crumlin Navigation Miners Institute were laid.
+Situated close to the low level railway station the Institute will contain reading rooms, two committee rooms, a ladies room, a games room Billiard Rooms containing 5 tables, a Wireless Room and a Caretakers living quarters.
 The building which will cost £18,500 will be built of brick, with Forest Of Dean stone dressings, concrete floors and will be fire-proof.
 The contractor was Mr Richard Jones of Caerphilly and the Architect was Mr Gabe Jones of Hengoed.

 There weren’t many at the ceremony owing to the weather conditions though the following people were in attendance – Mr John Powell (Chairman of the Committee); Mr Thomas Morgan (Vice-Chairman) Major General Lord Treowen C.B.
 C.M.G.; Captain Charles S. Mason B.A.
 M.C.
 (South Wales Representative of the Industrial Welfare Society); the Rt Hon Thomas Richards M.P.
 (General Secretary of the South Wales Miners Federation); Dr E. Ryan; Messrs J. G. Thomas; Mr Vivian Phillips (Head Manager of the Navigation Collieries); Mr F. W. Smith of Abersychan (Director of the Messrs Partridge, Jones & Co and John Paton Ltd); Mr J. Williams (Surveyor for the Abercarn Council); Mr W. H. Richards; Mr H. Hopkins (Secretary of the Lodge Committee); Mr W. Cox (Ebbw Vale); Mr J. Roberts (Risca) and others.